 The Vermont Historical Society’s page on Camp William James is here

-Mark Bushnell’s column on Camp William James may be found here.
+Mark Bushnell’s 2013 and 2021 columns on Camp William James may be found here and here.

 A less friendly article by Calvin Gower in the New England Quarterly may be found here.

 Dartmouth’s Rauner Library is the home of the Eugen Rosenstock-Huessy Archive.
 While most of the archive donated to the college in 1994 and 2010 is catalogued only to the folder level, there is a great deal of material here, including many boxes of Eugen Rosenstock-Huessy’s manuscript files and the oriiginal of hte so-called “Gritli Letters,” written by Franz Rosenzweig to Margrit (but also to Eugen) Rosenstock-Huessy.